 At age 49, I was desperate for a new career.
-I’d been working in the mental health field for over 30 years, 20 of them as a psychologist.
+I’ve worked in the mental health field for over 30 years, 20 of them as a psychologist.
 You could say I was a little burned out.

-I live in the mountains far from any city and wanted an online business, so I could kiss my commute goodbye.
+I lived in the mountains, far from any city, and wanted an online business so that I could kiss my commute goodbye.

-This time, I wanted to work with people who truly desired change and were motivated to take action towards their own success.
+This time, I wanted to work with people who truly desired change and were motivated to take action toward their own success.

 I hoped and prayed I wasn’t asking for too much.

 Lo and behold, I actually found what I was looking for – life coaching.
 It met all my requirements and more.

 When I excitedly told my friends and family about my decision to become a life coach, they all said, “Good for you!”